Lasting Impact After a Felony Conviction

 - My siblings – basically disowned me on top of it (ten years later and we still don’t talk), and even though we didn’t start out close, it still was an added misery to be ignored by the people I thought would help me get back on my feet.

 The siblings, well… that was a different story.
-The sister that was always there for me had passed away a couple years before – and the other two … well, they simply act as if I died after my conviction.
-Even after more than a decade of time – and attempts to mend the bridge – it is still in tatters.
+The sister that was always there for me had passed away a couple years before – and the other two … well, they generally act as if I died after my conviction.
+Even after more than a decade of time – and numerous attempts to mend the bridge – it is still in tatters.
+One sibling is willing to converse – so long as it centers around the care of our mom, while the other hasn’t spoken a word in my direction since 2006.
 While it’s not optimal – I also know I have found people that treat me so much better than they ever did – and that’s good enough for now.
+I still hope that one day we will mend the family but I don’t let it consume me or negatively influence my behavior.

 Combatting the Collateral Consequences

-We all need a good support system.
-Having a background can make it difficult though, especially if you stay in the same small town where your record happened.
+We all need a good support system in our lives.
+When you have a conviction and need a second chance, this can make it difficult though, especially if you stay in the same small town where your record happened.

 However, there is hope, if you have the drive and determination to show that you’ve changed.
 My volunteer experience with a local shelter helped express to those in the humanitarian side of my community that I really was a changed person, and I have had a recent upturn in social interactions with the community.